Guatemalan Coffee: All You Need to Know!

 Thank the Jesuit priests!

-Coffee trees were originally brought to Guatemala as ornamental plants for a Jesuit convent in Antigua, possible one named “Compañía de Jesus.”
+Coffee trees were originally brought to Guatemala as ornamental plants for a Jesuit convent in Antigua, possibly one named “Compañía de Jesus.”
 (Which you can still visit today!)

 Synthetic dyes trigger Guatemalan coffee production